8 Cheap Ways to Sneak More Protein Into Your Diet

 Low-moisture hard cheeses are customarily high in protein, and Parmesan is the highest.
-Nearly 40% of its total composition is protein, though almost another 20% is saturated fat.
+Nearly 40 percent of its total composition is protein, though almost another 20 percent is saturated fat.
 Still, you can shake several servings over salad or pasta to boost the protein content of a meal.

 Where to buy it: A five-ounce tub of Grana Padano Parmesan at Trader Joe’s runs between $3 and $4.

 Meat (along with substitutes like tofu, tempeh, and seitan) is ordinarily among the most expensive sources of protein, but canned tuna is the exception.
 Lower in mercury than solid tuna, light (or skipjack) tuna is still generally not recommended more than once a week.

 Where to buy it: Whole Foods carries a soy-, salt- and pyrophosphate-free version within its 365 line for around $1.50.

 Greek (or strained) yogurt is notoriously high in protein — and price.
 But when it comes to protein content Fage’s 2 percent offering is high even for Greek yogurt, making it a relative bargain.
 It can obviously be enjoyed on its own and is also used as a substitute for mayonnaise, sour cream, or cream-based sauces.

 Where to buy them: Major grocery stores often offer the 35.3-ounce size on sale for around $6.
 When they do, stock up!

 2% Cottage Cheese